daviddalpiaz/appliedstats/model-building.md

 ## Explanation versus Prediction

 What is the purpose of fitting a model to data?
 Usually it is to accomplish one of two goals.
 We can use a model to **explain** the relationship between the response and the predictors.
 Models can also be used to **predict** the response based on the predictors.
-Often, a good model will do both, but we'll discuss both goals separately since the process of finding models for explaining and predicting have some differences.
+Often, a good model will do both, but we'll discuss both goals separately since the processes of finding models for explaining and predicting have some differences.

 For our purposes, since we are only considering linear models, searching for a good model is essentially searching for a good **form** of a model.